ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 {: #resource-group-parameters}
 {: faq}

-The first resource group parameter entry in the **Configure your workspace** section in the IBM Cloud catalog applies to the resource group where the Schematics workspace is provisioned on your IBM Cloud account.
+The first resource group parameter entry in the **Configure your workspace** section in the {{site.data.keyword.Bluemix_notm}} catalog applies to the resource group where the Schematics workspace is provisioned on your {{site.data.keyword.Bluemix_notm}} account.
 The value for this parameter can be different than the one used for the second entry in the **Parameters with default values** section in the catalog.
 The second entry applies to the resource group where VPC resources are provisioned.
 As specified in the description for this second `resource_group` parameter, note that only the default resource group is supported for use of the Symphony Host Factory auto-scaling feature.

 ## Can I use the Spectrum Symphony Host Factory feature for auto scaling on any cluster deployed with this offering?
 {: #host-factory-auto-scaling}